 Wear Proper Attire

 People buy running shoes and running wardrobe for more reasons than to just look stylistic.
 The material in the clothes you wear is important.
 If you want to prevent running blisters, it’s important to wear shoes that won’t hurt your skin while you run.

-The same can be said for the clothing you wear while running: it should be comfortable, lightweight, and nonabrasive to the skin.
+The same can be said for the clothing you wear while running: your clothing should be comfortable, lightweight, and nonabrasive to the skin.
 Consider knee compression sleeve reviews and pick up a copper knee sleeve for added support.